Furnace inspection scam around Calgary

 - BEWARE OF FREE TUNE-UPS.
-Some inspectors or contractors might offer free estimate as part of the usual sales process however, some might trick you by providing you this freebie just to get into a high-pressure sales pitch.
+Some inspectors or contractors might offer a free estimate as part of the usual sales process however, some might trick you into providing you this freebie just to get into a high-pressure sales pitch.

 - Beware of inspectors asking for large amounts of money.

 - It can also help to research on common furnace problems.
 A quick search about the problem in question can often give you enough information to ask the right questions and fend off any bogus arguments.